Musicals101.com

 b.
 Nov.
 29, 1870 (Grenola, KS) - d.
 Feb.
 27, 1955 (Flintridge, CA)

-This vaudeville legend began her career as an operetta soubrette (using her mother's maiden name), appearing in the chorus of The Pearl of Pekin (1889).
-She soon worked her way into featured roles in the Broadway and London productions of The Belle of Bohemia (1900-01).
-Using her increasing girth to her advantage, Friganza became one of the most popular "road" stars, confirming her success in New York when she triumphed as the Widow Crocker in Broadway's The Prince of Pilsen (1904).
-She later co-starred in Twiddle Twaddle (1906), The Orchid (1908), and The Passing Show of 1912.
+This vaudeville legend was raised in Cincinnati.
+She worked as a store clerk before beginning her 50+ year stage career (using her mother's maiden name) by making her Broadway debut in the chorus of The Pearl of Pekin (1889).
+She appeared in A Trip to Chinatown (1891), La Poupee (1897), The Rounders (1900) and the Broadway and London productions of The Belle of Bohemia (1900-01).
+Using her increasing girth to her advantage, Friganza became one of the most popular "road" stars in a series of musical comedies, confirming her success in New York when she triumphed as the Widow Crocker in Broadway's he Prince of Pilsen (1904).
+She later co-starred with Weber & Fields in Twiddle Twaddle (1906), played "Caroline Vokins" in The Orchid (1908), "Mrs. Waxtapper" in The American Idea (1908), appeared in The Passing Show of 1912, and starred as "Blanche Moss" in Canary Cottage (1917).

 Friganza made her vaudeville debut in 1906, but did not tour the circuits regularly until 1912.
 She then became one of vaude's top headliners, and a particular favorite at New York's Palace Theatre.
 In an act that blended comedy and music, she made constant fun of her weight, but it was her talent that kept audiences cheering.
-She appeared in silent and sound films until crippling arthritis forced her into retirement in 1940.
-Friganza spent her final years teaching drama in a convent school.
+She appeared in silent and sound films, and made her final Broadway appearance in Murray Anderson's Almanac (1929).
+Crippling arthritis forced her into retirement in 1940.
+Although married three times, Friganza was a devout Catholic, and spent her final years teaching drama in the Flintridge Sacred Heart Academy, a convent school.

 Frohman, Charles